elastos/Elastos.Hive.Swift.SDK/README.md

  Firstly，**Making a Client：**

-**Note：** Create different clients with specified parameters.If you want to create an Onedrive client, create an Onedrive parameter.
+Create different clients with specified parameters.
- exc:

- Replace the 'afd3d647-a8b7-4723-bf9d-1b832f43b881','Files.ReadWrite%20offline_access','http://localhost:12345' with your ClientId, scope, redirectURL.
+a.g. :

+Create a client for Onedrive.

 ```
-let hiveParam = DriveParameter.createForOneDrive("afd3d647-a8b7-4723-bf9d-1b832f43b881", "Files.ReadWrite%20offline_access", "http://localhost:12345")
+let hiveParam = DriveParameter.createForOneDrive(YOUR-CLIENT-ID, YOUR-SCOPE, YOUR-REIRECTURL)
 HiveClientHandle.createInstance(hiveParam!)
 hiveClient = HiveClientHandle.sharedInstance(type: .oneDrive)
 ```
+Then，**Login：**

-Then，**Login：** All interfaces need to be logged in before they can be invoked except getVersion interface.
+All interfaces need to be logged in before they can be invoked except getVersion interface.
 Networking in ElastosHiveSDK is done asynchronously except for login and logout.

+**Note：** Please implement Authenticator protocol.

 ```
 try hiveClient.login(self as Authenticator)
 ```

-**Note：** please implement Authenticator protocol.

 Finaly，**Get a default drive**